Sped0n/lovelace/README.md

      python -m lovelace
      ```

-     To connect to the FPGA, click on the ﻿`Connec`t button on the bottom.
+     To connect to the FPGA, click on the ﻿`Connect` button on the bottom.
 Once the button text changes to ﻿`Disconnect`, you are ready to proceed.
 Click on ﻿`RUN` for continuous acquisition or ﻿`SINGLE` for a single capture.

 ## Customization for your specific needs